mauriciofmar3/mauriciofmar3.github.com/_posts/2014-02-28-better-pathfinding.md

 }
 ```

-I picked two random system IDs (30000029 and 30000050) for a demo.
-You can see the output below:
+I picked two random system IDs (30000029 and 30000050) for a pathfinding demo.
+You can see the output of the test below:

     brian@mint ~/eve $ ./eve
     Indexing... done.
 Elapsed time 123.05 seconds.
     Calculating the quickest route from 30000029 to 30000050... done.
     Built a 14 hop route in 0.002 ms.

 Note that, indeed, the shortest route between those two systems [according to DOTLAN](http://evemaps.dotlan.net/route/Lachailes:Fera) is 14 hops!
-And the index was built in about 1% of the time that it took MagicalTux's PHP version.
+And the index was built in only two minutes- about 1% of the time that it took MagicalTux's PHP version.